 Students will enter and progress through the program as a cohort.
 A maximum of 16 students per year are accepted into the program.
 All applicants must have met the entrance requirements and be accepted/enrolled at Marywood prior to admission into the program.

 While progressing through their educational experience, students will have the opportunity to gain invaluable clinical experiences at one of our affiliated sites within the greater Scranton area.
-These sites include 8 area high schools, intercollegiate athletic teams at Marywood University, Clarks Summit University, Lackawanna College, and the University of Scranton, sports medicine clinics including United Health Services, ProCare Therapy, Greater Carbondale YMCA, Impact Physio, Physical Therapy Associates of NEPA, Geisinger Health Systems, and various general medical offices.
+These sites include multiple area high schools, intercollegiate athletic teams at Marywood University, Clarks Summit University, Lackawanna College, and the University of Scranton, sports medicine clinics including United Health Services, Pivot Physical Therapy, Impact Physio, Physical Therapy Associates of NEPA, Geisinger Health Systems.

 Erin Healy, ATC

 Meghan Weeks, ATC

 Haven Donovan, LAT, ATC; employed as an ATC